pari-thimaalk/pari-thimaalk.github.io/index.markdown

 Built an operating system from scratch, that runs on a single core processor.
 Implemented paging, system calls, device drivers and scheduling, using various data structures.
 Mostly in C, a sprinkle of x86 for culture.
 Built and tested using a version of Qemu that was before terminal scrollbacks were a thing.

 [FPGA Network Stack](https://github.com/pari-thimaalk/HTTP_lwip_FPGA)\
 Developed a HTTP client to interface with the Urbana FPGA Board.
-Fixed a lot of bugs in AMD Xilinx's implementation of lightweight-IP (lwIP), to get TCP/IP working.
+Fixed a number of bugs in AMD Xilinx's implementation of lightweight-IP (lwIP), to get TCP/IP working.
 Made a hardware block design that interfaces with an external PHY, as the Urbana Board does not come with one.
-My group was the first ever to connect this FPGA Board to the Internet, not to brag.
+My group was the first to ever connect this FPGA board to the Internet, not to brag.

 [Fair Division Algorithms](https://github.com/pari-thimaalk/Fair_Division)\
 Implemented some [fair division](https://en.wikipedia.org/wiki/Fair_division) algorithms in an android app, as part of research under PHD student Aniket Murhekar.

+Linear Voltage Regulator\
+Built a full wave rectifier, low pass filter and amplifier onto a breadboard to verify circuit characteristics, before soldering the components onto a PCB.